$9

 After completing this class, the student will be able to:

-• recall and implement at least five easily doable strategies to support
+recall and implement at least five easily doable strategies to support meaningful learning and positive behavior in their classrooms, including and especially for children with ASD or other special needs.

-children with challenging behaviors and special needs, with or without a
+explain legal and ethical considerations connected to working with young children with challenging behaviors and special needs, with or without a formal diagnosis.

-well as how to respond to concerns from parents of other children in the
+interact with parents of children with special needs in a positive manner, as well as how to respond to concerns from parents of other children in the group.

-NOTE: This course may reflect state-specific regulations.
+This course may reflect state-specific regulations.
 No information in this course supersedes any state regulations you need to follow.
-You must consult your state’s regulations when developing policies and procedures.
-Regulations for all states are accessible on the National Database of Child Care Licensing Regulations.
-Click on the link provided to view regulations in your state.
+You must consult your state's regulations when developing policies and procedures.

 Approved or Accepted in: